signalogic/SigSRF_SDK/README.md

    3) Concurrency examples, including stream, instance, and multiple user

 All demos run on x86 Linux servers.

 For servers augmented with a coCPU card, the mediaTest and iaTest demos will utilize coCPU cards if found at run-time (coCPU drivers and libs are included in the demo .rar files).
 Example coCPU cards are <a href="http://processors.wiki.ti.com/index.php/HPC" target="_blank">shown here</a>, and can be obtained from TI, Advantech, or Signalogic.
-As noted above, coCPU technology increases per-box efficiency and performance.

 <a name="InstallNotes"></a>
 ## Install Notes